Dagvin Anderson

-Dagvin R. M. Anderson (born 1970) is a United States Air Force general who serves as the commander of the United States Africa Command.
-He previously served as director for joint force development of the Joint Staff.
-Prior to that, he served as the vice director for operations of the Joint Staff.
-He has also commanded the Special Operations Command Africa.
+Dagvin R. M. Anderson (born 1970) is an American general who has served as the commander of the United States Africa Command since 2025.
+He previously served as director for joint force development of the Joint Staff from 2022 to 2025.
+Prior to that, he served as the vice director for operations of the Joint Staff from 2021 to 2022.
+He has also commanded the Special Operations Command Africa from 2019 to 2021.
+He has achieved the rating of command pilot, with over 3,400 flight hours.